moss-l/bhs-js-testing/NOTES.md

 ## Methods

-Like attributes methods are really a topic for when we discuss Object Oriented programming.
+Like attributes, methods are really a topic for when we discuss Object Oriented programming.
 But for now know that some values have special functions that can be invoked "on" the value without passing the value in using a similar dot syntax as the one we use to access attributes